nrgetik/slack-creep/README.md

 ```

 ### Notes

+1. This has been developed on and tested with `python3`
-The `say` and `afplay` commands are only available on OS X. This could easily
+2. The `say` and `afplay` commands are only available on OS X. The source code could easily be
-be adapted to use equivalent commands on other platforms.
+adapted to use equivalent commands on other platforms